This once historical place of spirituality

 Al Capone was going slowly mad due to venereal disease and his experiences at Alcatraz.

-Toward the end of his 4 1/2 year stay here, they let him stay in the shower room and play his banjo during recreation time because he feared for his life.
+Toward the end of his 4 1/2 year stint, they let him stay in the shower room and play his banjo during recreation time because he feared for his life.
 People have heard him playing his banjo in the shower.

-He happily volunteered to be an informative tour guide for medium Amy of The Dead Files, calling himself Stan.
+He happily volunteered to be tour guide for medium Amy of The Dead Files, calling himself Stan.

 When she asked him why he was here, he replied, “This is my hell.”